LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/variablesAndSlots.md

     <img style="width:600px" class="fancyimage" src="img/ConvoBuilder/variables_and_slots/slot_questions3.png">

-4. In the [rule](conversation-builder-interactions-configuration-next-action.html#custom-rules) for each question, we will create a slot variable that contains our slot variable (`item`) and whose value is the entity value (`@item`).
-Repeat this for every question in our dialog, and associate it with the entity that most closely matches the subject of the question.
+    When you assign an entity to a question, this automatically creates a rule for each question.
+Each rule creates a slot that contains our slot variable (e.g., `item`) and whose value is the entity value (e.g., `@item`).

     <img style="width:800px" class="fancyimage" src="img/ConvoBuilder/variables_and_slots/slot_fill.png">